syntithenai/docker-cmfive/README.md

 - using mysql exposed port 3306 with a sql client like HeidiSql
 ## Developing with the image

-### Filesystem Layout

- When using volume mapping, you can use any tools you like to edit files in the mapped volume from eclipse to vi, git to sourcetree.
- The web root is /var/www which is exported as a volume in the build.

 ### Codiad IDE